edugonzaloalmorox/Care-homes/README.md

    - `cqc_house_prices`: Information regarding the _price paid_ data from the Land Registry.
 It also geolocates it transaction with data from the [ONS Directory](https://data.gov.uk/dataset/ons-postcode-directory-august-2016-centroids).

    - `neighbour_statistics`: Information from the Department of Work and Pensions ([DWP](https://www.nomisweb.co.uk)) concerning benefits.

+   - `demographics`: Information regarding the population with information from the [ONS Census](https://www.ons.gov.uk/census/2011census/2011censusdata)